elaforge/karya/doc/overview.md

 that implements it.

 [My blog](http://elaforge.blogspot.com/) has notes I have taken during development.
-It's mostly just notes to myself, but it may give some context for why certain features are the way they are.
+It's mostly just notes to myself.

 Karya is divided into several layers, corresponding to the top level directories in the source tree: